paul80nd/rcasm-languageservice/README.md

 - _findDocumentHighlights_ finds all symbols connected to the given location.
 - _findDocumentSymbols_ provides all symbols in the given document
 - _doCodeActions_ evaluates code actions for the given location, typically to fix a problem.
-- _findColorSymbols_ evaluates all color symbols in the given document
 - _doRename_ renames all symbols connected to the given location.
 - _getFoldingRanges* returns folding ranges in the given document.